JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 ### Global Declarations from Kotlin

-All global functions from Kotlin are turned into `DemoLibKt` class in Objective-C/Swift, where `Demo` is the framework name and set by the `-output` parameter of `kotlinc-native`.
+All global functions from Kotlin are turned into `DemoLibKt` in Objective-C and into `LibKt` in Swift, where `Demo` is the framework name and set by the `-output` parameter of `kotlinc-native`.

 <div class="sample" markdown="1" mode="obj-c" theme="idea" data-highlight-only="1" auto-indent="false">